 | CTET Subjects | Included Topics |

-| Content(15 MCQs) | Home and Community: Bonds, Activities, Occupations, Animals, and Plants Nutrition and Eating Habits Homes and Living Spaces Sources and Uses of Water Movement and Transportation Objects We Create and Activities We Perform |
+| Content(15 MCQs) | Home and Community: Bonds, Activities, Occupations, Animals, and Plants Nutrition and Eating Habits Homes and Living Spaces Sources and Uses of Water Movement and Transportation Objects We Create and Activities we Perform |

-| Pedagogical Issues(15 MCQs) | Meaning and breadth of Environmental Studies Importance of EVS and the idea of integrating it with other subjects Difference between Environmental Studies and Environmental Education Guiding principles that shape learning in EVS Range of topics covered and connections with Science and Social Science Methods used to introduce and explain EVS concepts Hands-on tasks and interactive activities Experiments and practical exploration Classroom discussions and collaborative learning Continuous and Comprehensive Evaluation (CCE) processes Learning resources and teaching aids used in EVS Common challenges faced while teaching EVS |
+| Pedagogical Issues(15 MCQs) | Meaning and breadth of Environmental Studies.
+Importance of EVS and the idea of integrating it with other subjects.
+Difference between Environmental Studies and Environmental Education.
+Guiding principles that shape learning in EVS.
+A range of topics covered and connections with Science and Social Science.
+Methods used to introduce and explain EVS concepts.
+Hands-on tasks and interactive activities.
+Experiments and practical exploration.
+Classroom discussions and collaborative learning.
+Continuous and Comprehensive Evaluation (CCE) processes.
+Learning resources and teaching aids used in EVS.
+Common challenges faced while teaching EVS. |

 Detailed Subject-Wise CTET Paper 2 Syllabus